TorbenRahbekKoch/mr-legacy/public/data/blogs/understanding-eventsourcing/entry.md

 [Greg Young's seminal work on versioning](https://leanpub.com/esversioning) for an extensice workout of versioning.

-One very essential part of event-sourced systems is the ability to replay events.
+One very essential part - the holy grail, so to speak - of event-sourced systems is the ability to replay events.
 Do not start building a system without having this ability from the get-go!

 The framework - Axon - used in the book has an API for that use case.

+## Part IV - Implementation Patterns

+### 29. What this part is about

+Part IV is a pattern catalog.
+The examples are a simple To Do application.

+### 30. Pattern: Database Projected Read Model

+We used one previously.
+It is modeled with a green sticky note.
+A database projected read model is basically a precalculated query.

+### 31. Pattern: Live Model

+We used one previously.
+Still modeled with a green sticky note.
+This read model builds projections on the fly directly from event streams.
+It works best from one event stream although you can, of course, choose to use several streams, just be aware that order can be an issue here, so try to avoid it.

+Since you always build the data on-the-fly it is not bothered by any eventual consistency issues.

+### 32. The (partially) synchronous projection

+This is the one where we keep a part of the read model in memory in order to have a immediately consistent read model without actually storing it.
+A query cache.